sjPlot/Relaunch64/README.md

 #### editor
 * automatic indention works for spaces now, too
 * added commands to automatically convert spaces to tabs (and vice versa, see menu edit)
+* added preference to use spaces instead of tabs when pressing tab-key
 * slightly changed automatic tab/space indention. if "enter" is hit in between leading tabs/spaces, the indention is adjusted to fit the previous lines.
 * shift+enter now inserts new line without automatic indention